 The abovementioned new, revised, and amended standards and interpretations were issued by the IASB and endorsed by the FSC so that they are applicable for annual periods beginning on or after January 1, 2023.
-As the Group is currently determining the potential impact of the standards and interpretations, all other standards and interpretations have no material impact on the Group.
+As the Company is currently determining the potential impact of the standards and interpretations, all other standards and interpretations have no material impact on the Company.

-(3) Standards or interpretations issued, revised or amended, by the IASB which are not endorsed by the FSC, but not yet adopted by the Group as at the date of issuance of the Group's financial statements are listed below.
+(3) Standards or interpretations issued, revised or amended, by the IASB which are not endorsed by the FSC, and not yet adopted by the Company as at the date of issuance of the Company's financial statements are listed below.

-Items New, Revised or Amended Standards and Interpretations Effective Date nems New, Revised of Amended Standards and interpretations issued by the IASB А IFRS 10 "Consolidated Financial Statements" and amendments to IAS 28 To be determined "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets by the IASB between an Investor and its Associates or Joint Ventures В IFRS 17 "Insurance Contracts" January 1, 2023 С Classification of Liabilities as Current or Non-current (Amendments to IAS 1) January 1, 2024 D Lease Liability in a Sale and Leaseback (Amendments to IFRS 16) January 1, 2024 Е Non-current Liabilities with Covenants (Amendments to IAS 1) January 1, 2024
+Items New, Revised or Amended Standards and Interpretations Effective Date issued by the IASB A IFRS 10 "Consolidated Financial Statements" and amendments to IAS 28 To be determined "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets by the IASB between an Investor and its Associates or Joint Ventures В IFRS 17 "Insurance Contracts" January 1, 2023 C Classification of Liabilities as Current or Non-current (Amendments to IAS 1) January 1, 2024 D Lease Liability in a Sale and Leaseback (Amendments to IFRS 16) January 1, 2024 Е Non-current Liabilities with Covenants (Amendments to IAS 1) January 1, 2024